-- Click on the Directories button.
+- 1. Click Directories.

 - 2. Select a folder from the tree.

-- 3. Click the Search button.
+- 3. Click Search.

-Note: If no other search criteria has been entered, when the Search button is clicked the search will show all Elements in the selected folder (including subfolders).
+Note: If no other search criteria has been entered, when the Search button is clicked the search will show all Elements in the selected folder (including sub-folders).

 - Search Panel

 - Search Parameters Area

 - Search Menu

 - Property Search

-- Reference Search
+- · Reference Search

 - Keyword Search

 - Combination Search

-- Search Result Area
+- · Search Result Panel

-5.12.8 Combination Search
+4.11.8 Combination Search